Connect with us

 Leading up to the 2022 tax cut, Reeves and Gunn argued that cuts in the personal income tax would result in more and not less state revenue.
 They contended Mississippians would use the money from their tax cuts to buy items, thus resulting in more state revenue from the 7% sales tax.

-Through nine months of the phase-in of the tax cut, it does not appear that is .
+Through nine months of the phase-in of the tax cut, it does not appear that is happening.
 While the state has collected $276.9 million less in income tax revenue than was collected during the same time in 2022, only $83.3 million more in sales tax revenue has been garnered.
 That is a net loss of nearly $200 million in revenue for calendar year 2023, based on a compilation of the monthly revenue reports from the Legislative Budget Committee staff.

-If that trend continues, at some point the next governor and will be grappling with where to make budget cuts.
+If that trend continues, at some point the next governor and Legislature will be grappling with where to make budget cuts.

-According to reports published by the Research Center in 2021 and 2022, the more effective way to grow state revenue, the and the state population is by expanding Medicaid instead of by cutting taxes.
+According to reports published by the University Research Center in 2021 and 2022, the more effective way to grow state revenue, the economy and the state population is by expanding Medicaid instead of by cutting taxes.

-Comparing the numbers from two separate reports, expanding Medicaid — which would result in significantly more than $1 billion annually from the federal to provide insurance to primarily the working poor — would have a much greater impact in Mississippi than eliminating the income tax.
+Comparing the numbers from two separate reports, expanding Medicaid — which would result in significantly more than $1 billion annually from the federal government to provide health insurance to primarily the working poor — would have a much greater impact in Mississippi than eliminating the income tax.
 It should be pointed out the study at the time specifically probed a House plan being considered to not only eliminate the income tax cut but also reduce the grocery tax and car tags while increasing the sales tax on other items.

 Expanding Medicaid would result in higher wage growth, more state revenue, a stronger economy and even more population growth, based on a comparison of the two University Research Center reports.

-Just looking at and wage growth by comparing the two reports, by the fourth year of Medicaid expansion, 11,081 jobs with an additional $812.4 million in personal income would be generated.
+Just looking at jobs and wage growth by comparing the two reports, by the fourth year of Medicaid expansion, 11,081 jobs with an additional $812.4 million in personal income would be generated.
 For the tax cut plan, 1,815 new jobs and an additional $85.8 million in personal income would be generated.

 As often has been reported, Reeves touts he is a numbers guy.
 Those are the numbers.